androidealp/droide-forms/README.md

 * onDroideformsBeforePublisheLayout - Before send layout of the mensage
 * onDroideformsPosSend - Control after send e-mail
 * onDroideformsPosSendError - Control after error generate

+** Important to uses the var $custom_vars in your custom plugins for specific html view.
+This var This variable was added in version 1.1 **

 The javascript was developed as modules using designer partner to be easily manipulated, and thus modify dynamic structures layout.